ramino/HTML5-Template/README.md

-HTML5 blank template
+HTML5 Template
 ======================

 ###Features
-* HTML5 ready
+* Easy to customize and free to use.
-* The lates jQuery
+* The lates jQuery and Modernizr.
-* The lates Modernizr
-* Optimized Google Analytics snippet
+* Optimized Google Analytics snippet.
-* Free to use!
+* Responsive design